MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

 ## View cluster server inventory ##

-1. Open Windows Admin Center and click the Windows Server Cluster name under **All connections**.
+1. In Windows Admin Center, click the Windows Server Cluster name under **All connections**.
 1. Under **Tools** on the left, click **Servers**, then click the **Inventory** tab under **Servers** on the right.
 1. Select a server to view metrics for.